Home

 Browse current teaching positions in Alaska — apply directly on district sites.

-Data sources: Alaska Department of Education & Early Development.
+Data sources: Alaska Department of Education and Early Development.
 Certification requirements change frequently.
-Always verify current requirements directly with Alaska Department of Education & Early Development before beginning a preparation program.
+Always verify current requirements directly with Alaska Department of Education and Early Development (DEED) before beginning a preparation program.
 EduJobsBoard is not affiliated with any state education department.

 Navigated to Certification Guide